Hazard analysis

+A Simple Hazard Analysis

+The first step in hazard analysis is to identify the hazards.
+If an automobile is an object performing an activity such as driving over a bridge, and that bridge may become icy, then an icy bridge might be identified as a hazard.
+If this hazard is encountered, it could cause or contribute to the occurrence of an automobile accident, and the outcome of that occurrence could range in severity from a minor fender-bender to a fatal accident.

+Managing Risk through Hazard Analysis

+A hazard analysis may be used to inform decisions regarding the mitigation of risk.
+For instance, the probability of encountering an icy bridge may be reduced by adding salt such that the ice will melt.
+Or, risk mitigation strategies may target the occurrence.
+For instance, putting tire chains on a vehicle does nothing to change the probability of a bridge becoming icy, but if an icy bridge is encountered, it does improve traction, reducing the chance of a sliding into another vehicle.
+Finally, risk may be managed by influencing the severity of outcomes.
+For instance, seatbelts and airbags do nothing to prevent bridges from becoming icy, nor do they prevent accidents caused by that ice.
+However, in the event of an accident, these devices lower the probability of the accident resulting in fatal or serious injuries.

+Software Hazard Analysis

 IEEE STD-1228-1994 Software Safety Plans prescribes industry best practices for conducting software safety hazard analyses to help ensure safety requirements and attributes are defined and specified for inclusion in software that commands, controls or monitors critical functions.
 When software is involved in a system, the development and design assurance of that software is often governed by DO-178C.
 The severity of consequence identified by the hazard analysis establishes the criticality level of the software.
 Software criticality levels range from A to E, corresponding to the severity of Catastrophic to No Safety Effect.
 Higher levels of rigor are required for level A and B software and corresponding functional tasks and work products is the system safety domain are used as objective evidence of meeting safety criteria and requirements.

 In 2009 a leading edge commercial standard was promulgated based on decades of proven system safety processes in DoD and NASA.
 ANSI/GEIA-STD-0010-2009 (Standard Best Practices for System Safety Program Development and Execution) is a demilitarized commercial best practice that uses proven holistic, comprehensive and tailored approaches for hazard prevention, elimination and control.
 It is centered around the hazard analysis and functional based safety process.